Report an obstruction on a road or street

 Removing an obstruction

 Placing of builders skips, erection of scaffolding and roadworks can also be considered obstructions.
-However, these can be carried out quite legally if certain conditions are met.
+However, these can be carried out legally if certain conditions are met.

 Unauthorised vendors/ traders on roads or streets are dealt with by the local council.